amshoo/phone-number-scraper/README.md

 # Phone Scraper Chrome Extension

-A lightweight Chrome extension that scrapes phone numbers from elements with class `._ao3e` (common on LinkedIn, Facebook, and lead generation pages).
+A lightweight Chrome extension that scrapes phone numbers from elements with a class ( e.g., `._ao3e` for WhatsApp phone numbers)

 ## Features
 - Select country code (+55, +52, +57, etc.)